 - This full day tour includes sightseeing of the highlights of Barcelona plus visits to three of Gaudí’s buildings: Sagrada Família, Park Güell, and Casa Milà.

-- This 4-hour private tour includes the Sagrada Familia and Parc Guell
+- This 4-hour private tour includes the Sagrada Família and Park Güell.

-The Gaudi sites are spread out around the various neighborhoods of Barcelona and its outskirts.
-But the most popular and the majority of the attractions are located in central Barcelona or a short bus ride away.
+The Gaudí sites are spread out around the various neighborhoods of Barcelona and its outskirts.
+But most of the popular attractions are located in central Barcelona or a short bus ride away.

 For lodging, Barcelona has loads of lodging options that will suit any travel style and budget, including hotels, B&Bs, apartments, and hostels.
 We like to stay in the central area of Barcelona to maximize our sightseeing so generally stay in the neighborhoods of La Rambla, El Raval, Barrio Gotico (Gothic Quarter), or Eixample.

-On one recent visit to Barcelona we stayed at this Leonardo Hotel which offered a good value and an excellent location near Las Ramblas.
-On our last visit we stayed at Hotel Barcelona Cathedral which is very well located right next to the Cathedral in the Gothic Quarter.
+On one recent visit to Barcelona we stayed at this Leonardo Hotel, which offered good value and an excellent location near Las Ramblas.
+On another recent visit we stayed at Hotel Barcelona Cathedral, which is very well located right next to the Cathedral in the Gothic Quarter.

 There are links below to find out more about the individual Antoni Gaudí sites in Barcelona, but you’ll want to do more in Barcelona than just visit Gaudí sites.
-Check out our other Barcelona articles which include a 3-day Itinerary in Barcelona, a 2-day Barcelona itinerary, a 1-day Barcelona itinerary, a Go Barcelona Pass review, as well as how to find the best photography spots in Barcelona.
+Check out our other Barcelona articles including a 3-day Barcelona itinerary, a 2-day Barcelona itinerary, a 1-day Barcelona itinerary, our Barcelona pass comparison, our Go Barcelona Pass review, as well as how to find the best photography spots in Barcelona.

-Below is a list of over 20 Gaudí sites in Barcelona with information about each place, how to find it, whether the attraction has an entry fee or not, and tips on visiting.
-Most are buildings or constructions by Gaudí while a few are museums about his life or architecture.
+Below is a list of over 20 Gaudí sites in Barcelona with information about each place, how to find it, whether the attraction has an entry fee, and tips on visiting.
+Most are buildings or constructions by Gaudí; a few are museums about his life or architecture.

-Also we should note that we’ve included Colònia Güell and Nau Gaudí which are both located in towns just outside Barcelona but easy to reach from central Barcelona.
+We’ve included Colònia Güell and Nau Gaudí, which are both located in towns just outside Barcelona but easy to reach from central Barcelona.

 Fanals (Lamp posts)